Skip to main content

 Participation in any exchange programme can cost you more in financial terms than remaining at Queen Mary for the year, so it is of the utmost importance to research this in advance.
 The cost of living varies considerably not only from one country to another but also from city to city.
 In some countries, living costs are lower than in the UK, while some may be much more expensive.
 It is important to understand how not only your expenses but also your income will change during your period abroad, as this will make your budget while abroad different from your budget as a student in London (please see earlier guidance to complete a budgeting spreadsheet).

-You can download this Estimated Costs of Living by country [PDF 336KB] guidance document (updated October 2023) to understand how much it would cost to study on exchange at your preferred destination countries.
+You can download this Estimated Costs of Living by country [PDF 371KB] guidance document (updated October 2024; please note a further update to fine-tune some figures will be coming) to understand how much it would cost to study on exchange at your preferred destination countries.
 All of the figures quoted are for guidance purposes only and refer only to required expenses likely to be incurred by a full-time student living and studying abroad.
 These figures do not include the costs of air travel, personal, leisure or tourism expenses you may incur.
 Student feedback also suggests that these estimated cost-of-living figures tend to be on the low side, so you may want to budget for 10% on top of the quoted amounts.

 Additionally, the below websites provide a rough of the cost of living in various countries as a student (search by destination), and your host institution’s website might also have some useful information on projected living costs and budgets.